^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Elementary corpuscles of the virus were first discovered by N. Argao in 1911.
-The virus of varicella was cultivated for the first time by T.N.
-Weller in tissue culture in 1953.
-The virus is a spherical particle with a diameter of 150-200 nm containing DNA; by properties close to the virus of herpes simplex and indistinguishable from the causative agent of herpes zoster, which is therefore designated as a virus of chicken pox-zoster or in abbreviated form - VZV.
-According to modern classification, it is a human herpesvirus type 3 (HHV 3).
+Elementary bodies of the virus were first discovered by H. Argao in 1911.
+The varicella-zoster virus was first cultured in tissue culture by T. H. Weller in 1953.
+The virus is a spherical particle with a diameter of 150-200 nm, containing DNA; its properties are similar to those of the herpes simplex virus and are indistinguishable from the causative agent of herpes zoster, which is why it is designated as the varicella-zoster virus or VZV for short.
+According to modern classification, it is human herpes virus type 3 (HHV 3).

-Epidemiology of varicella-zoster of hepatitis
+Epidemiology of varicella-zoster hepatitis

-Pathogenesis of varicella-zoster of hepatitis
+Pathogenesis of varicella-zoster hepatitis

 Pathomorphology

-Treatment of varicella-zoster of hepatitis
+Treatment of varicella-zoster hepatitis

-Prevention of varicella-zoster of hepatitis
+Prevention of varicella-zoster hepatitis

-For the purpose of specific prevention of VZV infection, including accompanied by liver damage, a live vaccine is used.
+For the purpose of specific prevention of VZV infection, including that accompanied by liver damage, a live vaccine is used.

 You are reporting a typo in the following text: